junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Crowley looked uneasy.
 "Happy to, but did you lot forget all the demon-proof sigils everywhere in that place?
 You might as well burn me alive then ask me walk into that damned place.
 The bloody floor is worse than walking on the summer beach on bare feet!
 Why do you think I never visited?"

 Dean shrugged.
-He did forget bunker was the safest place on Earth, supposedly, looks like it's still true -- to some extent.
+He did forget bunker was the safest place on Earth, supposedly anyway -- looks like it's still true, to some extent.
+"Do I look like I care?"

 Crowley sighed, resigned.
 He snapped his finger.
 "There, now Moose can act as my proxy.
 My agent on field.
 Happy?"